-The seasonal adjustment factors for the services survey indexes must be re-calculated annually to regulate cyclicity.
+The seasonal adjustment factors for the manufacturing survey indexes must be re-calculated annually to regulate cyclicity.
 The month vs. month and expected-in-six-months diffusion indexes are seasonally adjusted using Census X-13 ARIMA-SEATS, so historical indexes differ slightly from previously released numbers.
-The seasonal adjustment calculation is typically performed in the first two weeks of January, before the release of results for the January services survey.
+The seasonal adjustment calculation is typically performed in the first two weeks of January, before the release of results for the January manufacturing survey.
 The new seasonal factors will be used throughout that year.

 An annual survey sample update process is conducted each summer to increase the number of survey contacts and ensure that our survey sample is statistically representative of the various industries and states.